tealhorizon87/TheAshlarClub/README.md

 All images used, including the hero image on the landing page are used with the consent of the parties included, and have been provided by committee members of the group

 ### Acknowledgements
-All code contained in this applicatin is either original or taken directly from the documentation sites of the various APIs involved with one exception - the code used to display the gallery images was taken from [MDB](https://mdbootstrap.com/docs/standard/extended/gallery/) and has been attributed in the HTML file for the galler page.
+All code contained in this applicatin is either original or taken directly from the documentation sites of the various APIs involved with one exception - the code used to display the gallery images was taken from [MDB](https://mdbootstrap.com/docs/standard/extended/gallery/) and has been attributed in the HTML file for the gallery page.